gearglow/ReptiliaWithATwist/Chapters/016 - Don't Stop Me Now.md

 "Yeah, Izzy, you _suplexed a dragon._ Just. _Seriously?_" Elysia added.

 "What, like you have a monopoly on arse-kicking?"
 Izzy retorted.
+"Like the saying says, 'go big or go home.'
+I went big."

+"Yeah you did!"
+Luna giggled.

 "That was one of the hottest things I've ever seen!"
 Elysia gushed, her girlfriends nodding emphatically alongside her.